Faculty & Staff

 In order to provide a different perspective on the program, for programs closely connected to a particular academic department, reviewers are chosen from departments not affiliated with a specific program.
 For the same reason, previous program directors of the program to be reviewed are also not eligible to apply to review their previous program.

-ISAC encourages faculty from across all disciplines to apply.
+ISAC encourages faculty from across all disciplines to apply with a preference for A&S faculty for A&S-affiliated programs.

-Flights and travel-related expenses including food, taxis, entry fees, visas, and four nights of lodging are covered for the reviewer.
+Flights (booked through Covington Travel) and travel-related expenses including food, taxis, entry fees, visas, and four nights of lodging are covered for the reviewer.
 Reviewers may choose to extend their stay or add destinations, with flight costs covered up to the amount of the original review itinerary.
 The site review days are very busy with meetings from morning through dinner.
+Because the review team shadows the program as well as meets with host university partners, daily schedules are not available far in advance and may evolve once onsite.
+The GEO representative will make schedule and lodging arrangements for the review team.
+A general training will be provided in late April.

 Questions?
 Contact the director of the global education office, Sylvia Mitterndorfer.